koalalorenzo/blog/content/posts/202308/index.md

 use case this works the best.

 ## Some scheduler and client settings
-To make sure that all the nodes were in use, I had to change some of the settings of the scheduler.
+To make sure that all the resources were in use in a reliable way, (ex: don't put all your eggs in one basket) I had to change some of the settings of the scheduler.
 Bin packing works fine, but in my case I can't scale horizontally (_I could, but it requires me buying a new raspberry pi 4... if I could find any!_).
-So instead I changed the code to balance the way jobs are
+So instead I changed the code to balance the way jobs are scheduled:
-scheduled:

 ```hcl
 server {